Standalone Financial Advice

 Personal Finance Portal (PFP) is a service available only from a financial adviser.
 We use the portal to gather personal and financial information to try and ensure an efficient onboarding process.
 It also provides B&G with:

-• Secure encrypted messaging
+- Secure encrypted messaging

-• Secure encrypted Document Vault – store financial documents online securely and fully backed up
+- Secure encrypted Document Vault – store financial documents online securely and fully backed up

-• Access to Open Banking – a service that enables you to collate information from bank accounts and credit cards, giving you powerful insights
+- Access to Open Banking – a service that enables you to collate information from bank accounts and credit cards, giving you powerful insights

 There has been an ongoing debate around the disclosure of investment trust costs within retail products and services.
-Investment trusts are listed companies with a share price as well as a NAV/share – investors receive the share price performance and not the NAV performance.
+Investment trusts are listed companies, with a share price as well as a NAV/share – investors receive the share price performance and not the NAV performance.

 Stock markets enable foreseeable costs to be fully accounted for (or “discounted”) in the share price.
-Requiring the ongoing costs of investment trusts to be aggregated in the product costs of portfolios that hold them results in the double-counting of those costs.
+Requiring the ongoing costs of investment companies to be aggregated in the product costs of portfolios that hold them results in the double-counting of those costs.

 Security of assets

 Your cash and assets are held separately from their accounts and from those with whom they place the assets.
-As such, should a platform be wound up, your cash and assets will remain yours and any administrator is obliged to return them to you as part of the wind-down process.
+As such, should a platform be wound up, your cash and assets will remain yours and any administrator is obliged to return them to you as part of the wind down process.

 Clients also have access to the Financial Services Compensation Scheme (FSCS) for qualifying investments and cash – subject to the limits.